FriedBreakfast/Psi/doc-sphinx/internals/issues.rst

     so this should not be happening.

 * Several cases of constant folding are missing, particularly bit-wise operations.

-* Add a ``constalloca`` operation which allocates memory an assings a value.
-  The user further promises that this memory is not modified after the call, but the type system does not check this.
-  This should be used for locally generated interface values, and LLVM should use ``llvm.invariant.*`` intrinsics as well.
-  This could also allow an optimization if the allocated value is in fact a global constant, because then it can be stored in a global variable.

 * Function parameter attributes, particularly ``nonnull``, which should be set for reference-type arguments.